Rent The African Queen (1951)

 28/08/2022

 Romantic adventure featuring one of cinema's oddest couples, coming together to torpedo a German warship on Lake Victoria in WWI.
-It's a two-hander with Humphrey Bogart as Charlie Allnutt, a drunken, Canadian river-rat and Katherine Hepburn as a genteel, Methodist spinster travelling downstream on a ramshackle steamboat, the African Queen.
+It's a two-hander with Oscar winning Humphrey Bogart as a drunken, Canadian river-rat and Katherine Hepburn as a genteel, Methodist spinster travelling downstream on a ramshackle steamboat, the African Queen.

-Which makes for the grandest of entertainment.
-The elderly pair fight each other before turning on the enemy.
-During their implausible campaign they rather sweetly fall in love.
-Bogart creates a variation on his reluctant heroes who come late to the cause.
-Hepburn plays the vinegary old maid Rose to far greater effect than she ever did her screwball ingenues of the thirties.
-Together they make Hollywood comedy magic, and Bogart won his Oscar.
+Which makes for the grandest of entertainment as they fight each other before turning on the enemy.
+And during their implausible campaign they rather sweetly fall in love.
+Bogart is a variation on his reluctant heroes who come late to the cause.
+Hepburn plays the vinegary old maid to far greater effect than she ever did her screwball ingenues of the thirties.

-The African Queen shows us almost nothing of the experience of the Africans.
-We see the country and the wildlife, but very little of the indigenous population caught up in a European war.
-It's a Hollywood romance and a vehicle for its great American stars.
-Jack Cardiff's technicolor location photography of the Congo is magnificent and like the whole film, represents an audacious triumph of logistics.
+We see almost nothing of the experience of the Africans.
+There is the country and the wildlife, but little of the indigenous people caught up in a European war.
+It's a romance and a vehicle for its great American stars.
+Jack Cardiff's Technicolor location photography of the Congo is magnificent.
+The whole film represents an audacious triumph of logistics.

-John Huston deserves credit for driving the production way beyond the normal comfort zone of a film made in the 1950s.
-And there is something enchanting about watching Charlie and Rose drifting via their heart of darkness to a foolhardy assignation.
-And inspirational and moving too.
-Through their journey we see that the pity of life for them isn't that they should suffer, but that another that they love should suffer too.
+Credit is due to John Huston for driving the production way beyond the normal comfort zone of a film made in the 1950s.
+And there is something enchanting about watching the old couple drifting via their heart of darkness to a foolhardy assignation.
+And it's inspirational and moving.
+The film observes that the pity of life isn't that they suffer, but that the one they love should suffer too.

 Implausible - The African Queen review by Swambi